All Episodes

 I went to see The Last Temptation of Christ, which was the movie that Scorsese made that a lot of Christians objected to.

-I thought it was actually a pretty good movie.
+Thought it was actually a pretty good movie.

 It didn't offend me at all.

-So I'm not somebody that's running around, trying to blue pencil everything and saying that it's outrageous, or it goes too far, or it's blasphemous.
+So I'm not somebody that's running around trying to blue pencil everything and saying that it's outrageous or it goes too far or it's blasphemous.

-have touched a nerve with me.
+This movie in this book, though, have touched a nerve with me.

-It's just, I think obnoxious.
+It's just, I think, obnoxious.

 The reason Brown is writing the book in the way that he's writing it is that he knows there's an audience out there for alternative theories about Christ.